 Students will study copywriting for promotional purposes, starting with an understanding of the target audience.
 Emphasis is on writing ads for print, radio and television; direct mail and direct response; the web; and new genres.
-3 hrs./wk.

 Basic Video Production (3 CR)